Fossil fuel protesters throw tomato soup on Van Gogh's 'Sunflowers' in London gallery - KTVZ

 London’s Metropolitan Police confirmed they were responding to the incident and that the protesters had been arrested on suspicion of “criminal damage and aggravated trespass.”

-The act is the latest in a series of protests targeting famous works of art.
-In July, Just Stop Oil members glued themselves to a copy of Leonardo da Vinci’s “The Last Supper” at the Royal Academy of Art in London.
+Friday’s incident is the latest in a series of protests targeting famous works of art in a bid to draw attention to the role of fossil fuels in climate change.
+In July, members of Just Stop Oil glued themselves to a copy of Leonardo da Vinci’s “The Last Supper” at the Royal Academy of Art in London.

-Also in July, activists from the group glued themselves to a masterpiece held in the National Gallery.
+The same month, activists from the group glued themselves to a masterpiece held in the National Gallery, while members of an Italian climate activist organization glued themselves to Botticelli’s “Primavera” in Florence.

+On Sunday, climate activists from Extinction Rebellion were arrested for gluing themselves to Picasso’s “Massacre in Korea” at the National Gallery of Victoria in Melbourne.

-According to the statement, Just Stop Oil timed Friday’s act “to coincide with the planned launch of a new round of oil and gas licensing” in the UK.
+According to a statement, Just Stop Oil timed Friday’s act “to coincide with the planned launch of a new round of oil and gas licensing” in the UK.

 The-CNN-Wire